psdoood/PhishyPixels/README.md

 - webdriver-manager (Chrome)

 # Warning
-- I would advise using a VPN and a Virtual Machien if you are going to run this
+- I would advise using a VPN and a Virtual Machine if you are going to run this